kid-icarus/stack/README.md

 * `npm run compile` - Compiles the application to disk (`~/dist` by default).
 * `npm run dev:nw` - Same as `npm start`, but opens the redux devtools in a new window.
 * `npm run dev:no-debug` - Same as `npm start` but disables redux devtools.
-* `npm run test` - Runs unit tests with Karma and generates a coverage report.
-* `npm run test:dev` - Runs Karma and watches for changes to re-run tests; does not generate coverage reports.
-* `npm run deploy`- Runs linter, tests, and then, on success, compiles your application to disk.
 * `npm run lint`- Lint all `.js` files.
 * `npm run lint:fix` - Lint and fix all `.js` files.
 [Read more on this](http://eslint.org/docs/user-guide/command-line-interface.html#fix).